Dodo-sr13/Quiz-Game-App/README.md

 ---

 Thank you for taking part in the Quiz Game.
-Happy quizzing! 🛒🚀
+Happy quizzing!🚀